BrendoCosta/dodoco-launcher/README.md

 ### Release

-Creates a release build of the project to `/bin/Release/net7.0/linux-x64/publish/` directory
+Creates a release build of the project to `/bin/Release/net7.0/linux-x64/publish/` directory:

 ```sh
 dotnet publish